When you’re out of ideas to travel the world, check this out. I have gathered 12 route ideas that will surely make for some kick-ass adventures!

 3. The Stans

 Planning a trip around Central Asia is challenging, especially when adding the two additional ‘stans’ (which almost no one ever does!): Pakistan and Afghanistan.
 To make sense of it all, a great source of information can be found at Caravanistan – The Silk Road Travel Guide.
 Luckily over recent years the general visa situation has improved a lot.
 Countries are now slowly opening up, offering several possibilities to apply for visas online and/or get them on arrival.

 4. UK to PNG

 I have come across a whole range of Brits inventing routes originating in their home country.
 The most common ones are London to Sydney, London to Beijing and London to Cape Town.
-Yet there is another one, which is perhaps even most adventurous of all: UK to PNG.
+Yet there is another one, which is perhaps the most adventurous of all: UK to PNG.
 PNG?
 Yes, Papua New Guinea.
 Notorious for its head hunting tribes, it’s one of the most remote countries in the world.

 5. Longest Overland Route in a Straight Line